shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 # Building the Pipeline

 At this point you should be ready to begin building a pipeline.
-You have a project set up in Shotgun, you can launch Maya & Nuke via Desktop, and you've taken control of the project's configuration.
+You have a project set up in {% include product %}, you can launch Maya & Nuke via Desktop, and you've taken control of the project's configuration.
 You also have a basic understanding of the structure of the config and are ready to begin fleshing out the artist workflow.

-The following sections will walk through each step of the pipeline, highlighting the features that are available out-of-the-box and walking you through the process of customizing the Shotgun integrations.
+The following sections will walk through each step of the pipeline, highlighting the features that are available out-of-the-box and walking you through the process of customizing the {% include product %} integrations.
 By the end of these sections, you will have a simple, fully functional, end-to-end production pipeline.
 You will also get a feel for the steps artists will take as they work on production.

 {% include info title="Note" content="All code and configuration for this tutorial can be found on the **`pipeline_tutorial`** branch of the [**`tk-config-default2`** repository](https://github.com/shotgunsoftware/tk-config-default2/tree/pipeline_tutorial/).
 Feel free to use this branch if you need hints as to where files should live, where code should be added, etc." %}